-Warning: The contents of this may offend some people.
+Warning: The contents of this post may offend some people.
 All views are my own and I make no apologies.

 I have also always been a community minded person – involved in various groups such as Brownies, Guides, Venturers, Nursing Mothers, playgroup, school associations, Brownie & Guide leader, sporting teams & Rotary to name just a few.
 As a teacher I aim to help people and to teach them to help themselves – this is particularly true in my current setting of a correctional centre.
 I like to think that I am a positive person and relatively inoffensive.
 I know I can be blunt, ditzy and excitable but rarely do I set out to offend anyone.